Arc Flash Risk Mitigation

 3) Wear PPE

-When engaging with electrical systems, workers should wear the appropriate personal protective equipment (PPE).
+Personnel should wear the appropriate arc flash personal protective equipment (PPE) when working with electrical power systems.
 Insulated rubberised gloves give protection against electrical arcs, as well as heat and flame resistance.
 Head and face gear is also important to protect against high heat and light intensities, as well as impact damage from an arc flash explosion.

 4) Keep a Safe Distance